sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 root@rescue /tmp #
 {% endhighlight %}

-Next, we want to search in the file `usr/sbin/debootstrap` for the line `DEBOOTSTRAP_DIR=/usr/share/debootstrap` and prefix `/tmp` infront of the path.
+Next, we want to search in the file `usr/sbin/debootstrap` for the line `DEBOOTSTRAP_DIR=/usr/share/debootstrap` and prefix `/tmp` in front of the path.
 This is necessary in order to run the script from `/tmp` (where we are in the moment).

 You can either do it by hand or run following command: